swiftarrow/Adorno/README.md

 Celebrate!
 You have finished setting up the requirements for Tango with Django!
-You can continue to follow the tutorial from section 3: http://www.tangowithdjango.com/book/chapters/setup.html Since that's quite a bit of work for today, we'll wind down before starting the actual django project.
+You can continue to follow the tutorial from section 3: http://www.tangowithdjango.com/book/chapters/setup.html

+Since that's quite a bit of work for today, we'll finish up before starting the actual django project.

 ## RESOLUTIÒN THE EASY WAY: